Gradescope Instructor Guide

 Tips

 • Once grades are published, you can see which students have viewed their grades.
-Looking at the "Viewed" column on the "Review Grades" page in Gradescope.
+Look at the "Viewed?" column on the "Review Grades" page in Gradescope.

-• By default, all rubric items are shown to students, to help students learn from their work and assure them that grading was fair and accurate.
-You can choose to hide rubric items, if there are any rubrics that were intended for internal use only.
+• By default, all rubric items are shown to students, to help them learn from their work and assure them that grading was fair and accurate.
+If there are any rubrics that were intended for internal use only, you can choose to hide those rubric items.
+Click "Assignments" in the navigation menu, click the 3 vertical dots next to the assignment name, and select "Assignment Settings".
+Adjust the settings under "Rubric Item Visibility" and click "Save".

-• Gradescope allows students to make regrade requests, so you may want to consider formalizing the process of asking for a regrade.
-For example, require a clear written justification in addition to making a request in the application.
+• Gradescope allows students to make regrade requests.
+You may want to consider formalizing the process of asking for a regrade.
+For example, require clear written justification from students in addition to their request in the application.
+To view regrade requests for an assignment, click the assignment in Gradescope, and then click "Regrade Requests" in the navigation menu.

-• You can download the graded assignments where students submitted PDFs or images.
+• You can download the graded assignments when students submit PDFs or images.
 Downloading can be useful if you prefer to email graded work to students outside of Gradescope.
 When viewing any student's graded submission, select from the download options at the bottom of the page.

 Send Gradescope grades to your Canvas course

-Gradescope cannot send grades to Canvas automatically, but you can manually send grades from a Gradescope assignment to Canvas.
-To do this, you will need to link each Gradescope assignment that you want grades from to an existing Canvas assignment.
+Gradescope cannot send grades to Canvas automatically, but you can manually send grades from a Gradescope assignment to Canvas, provided it has been linked to Canvas.

-2. In your Gradescope course, click Assignments from the left-hand menu, then click the assignment name for the assignment that you would like to send grades from.
+3. Once the assignments are linked, click the assignment name that you would like to send grades from in Gradescope.

 Tips

 • You do not have to publish grades in Gradescope to send grades to Canvas, but we recommend doing both.
-Publishing grades in Gradescope can be a good way to share more detailed feedback with students about their marks.
-In Canvas, students can only see their final mark.
+Publishing grades in Gradescope can allow you to share more detailed feedback with students about their marks.
+When sending Gradescope grades to your Canvas course, students will only see their final mark for the assignment in Canvas.

 Gradescope FAQ